Community Recycling Cleanup Days

 Saturday, March 18 (and the third Saturday of every month) 9 a.m. – noon.
 Restore the upper reaches of Heʻeia stream with native plants.
 Restoration activities include native plant propagation, planting, weeding and mulching.
 For more information, go to www.papahanakuaola.com/index.php/get-involved/monthly-community-workdays.

 Grades 6 – 12

-Saturday, February 18.
+Saturday, March 18.
 1:30 – 4:30 p.m.
-Want to do a service learning project at the Hawaiian Humane Society?
-Take this required class and learn more about ways you can help. $25 fee.
+Interested in getting community service hours at the Hawaiian Humane Society?
+This required class teaches animal welfare basics along with information about the inner workings of the shelter.
 For more information and to register, go to www.hawaiianhumane.org/be-an-animal-hero/.

 Observe Whale Behavior

 Grades 7 and up (younger OK w/adult)